Oregon State Hospital – ORS 161.370

-The primary treatment goals for patients under a .370 order are stabilization and achieving a level of legal competency so that they can cooperate with attorneys and participate in their own defense.
+The primary treatment goals for patients in the Aid and Assist category are stabilization and achieving a level of legal understanding so that they can cooperate with attorneys and participate in their own defense.

 - Treatment Teams

-At admission, patients are assigned a "treatment team" which includes a psychiatrist, a psychologist, a social worker, a treatment care plan specialist, a case monitor, a primary registered nurse and other clinicians who work with the patient to design a customized treatment plan to meet their individual treatment needs.
+- At admission, patients are assigned a "treatment team," which includes a psychiatrist, psychologist, social worker, treatment care plan specialist, case monitor, primary registered nurse and other clinicians who work with patients to design a customized treatment plan to meet their individual treatment needs.

 - Treatment Malls

-Each weekday, patients attend four hours of treatment groups at a central location in the hospital called a "treatment mall," which is similar to a school or community college.
+- Each weekday, patients attend four hours of treatment groups at a central location in the hospital called a "treatment mall," which is similar to a school or community college.
 Groups are designed to help patients meet the treatment needs identified in the treatment plans.
-All patients under a .370 order are enrolled in a legal skills group, where they learn basic legal terminology and ideas that will help most of the patients become able to "aid and assist".
-Other treatment groups and resources include: law library, legal assistance, symptoms management, anger management, tai chi, physical fitness, medication management, relapse prevention, drug and alcohol education, music and art therapy, sensory, skill building, and hobbies and other activities.
+All patients in the Aid & Assist population are enrolled in a legal skills group, where they learn basic legal terminology and ideas that will help most of the patients become able to "aid and assist."
+Other treatment groups and resources include: law library, legal assistance, symptoms management, anger management, mindfulness such as tai chi, physical fitness, medication management, relapse prevention, drug and alcohol education, music and art therapy, skill building and other activities.

 Evaluations to Determine Ability to "Aid and Assist"

 Oregon State Hospital has a team of certified examiners (psychologists and psychiatrists) who conduct periodic evaluations of patients who are sent to Oregon State Hospital under the ".370" statute.
 They interview patients to determine whether they are able "aid and assist" in their defense and ready to return to court.
 By statute, the first evaluations are due within 30 days of admission, 90 days of admission and then every 180 days after that.
 However, treatment teams may request an evaluation as soon as they believe the patient is ready.